nataliia-petrukhina/nataliia-petrukhina/README.md

-# Hi, I’m Nataliia 🌞
+# Hi, I’m Natali 🌞

 I'm a **Full-Stack Web Developer** passionate about building intuitive, accessible, and beautiful digital experiences.
 Currently focused on **JavaScript**, with a love for both frontend & backend development.